Summer Institute II: Indigenous Architectures | Faculty member: Joar Nango

 Plug In Institute of Contemporary Art | 1, 460 Portage Ave | Winnipeg MB | Canada

-This critical discursive opportunity will take place in Plug In ICA’s purpose-built facilities, with an adjoining workshop, art research library, gallery, bookshop and café.
+This critical discursive opportunity took place in Plug In ICA’s purpose-built facilities, with an adjoining workshop, art research library, gallery, bookshop and café.
 Plug In ICA is located at the heart of downtown Winnipeg and adjacent to the Winnipeg Art Gallery within walking distance to various amenities for new visitors to the city.

 See our Summer Institute Blog for interviews, and images of past Institutes.

 Joar Nango is an architect, builder, artist and self-publisher.
 Nango’s work often explores the division between design, architecture and visual art and uses improvisation as method and process.
 Nango has been part of a number of exhibition projects throughout Canada and elsewhere.
 Among which includes, the Ottawa Art Gallery, Vancouver’s Western Front, Gallery Deluxe in Halifax, The National Museum of Art, Architecture and Design in Oslo, Norway and Sydhavn Station in Copenhagen, Denmark.
 He recently presented European Everything at Documenta14 in Athens and Kassel in 2017.
-As well as facilitating the Summer Institute, Nango is one of the participating artists for the 2019 iteration of Winnipeg’s public art project STAGES.
+As well as facilitating the Summer Institute, Nango was one of the participating artists for the 2019 iteration of Winnipeg’s public art project STAGES.

 Plug In Institute of Contemporary Art recognizes we are on Treaty One Territory, the traditional territories of the Anishinaabe, Métis, Cree, Dakota, Dene, and Oji-Cree Nations.